-- The group starts to talk to each other and feel comfortable. - Participants learn something specific about each other and their families. - Participant's practice listening skills and accurate reporting. - The trainer gets a sense of the types of energy sources used in the community.
+- The group starts to talk to each other and feel comfortable. - Participants learn something specific about each other and their families and the community structures that exist. - Participant's practice listening skills and accurate reporting. - The trainer gets a sense of the types of energy sources used in the community.

-Session 2:Breaking Down Community Structure
+Session 2: Breaking Down Community Structure29

-The purpose of this session is to create awareness amongst members of the community of non-inclusive practices in community processes and to encourage an intentional approach towards the inclusion of vulnerable groups in community processes.
-The pre-implementation surveys conducted highlighted the lack of women's involvement and participation in activities at the community level and limitations faced by women.
-The participatory activity in this session seeks to take the participants on a journey of discovering how non inclusive community practices are and to encourage them to think about ways that they could be more inclusive.
-At the end of this session participants/participants should understand how inclusive or non-inclusive their community structure is.
+The purpose of this session is to generate discussion amongst members of the community, of inclusive practices in community processes and to explore an intentional approach towards the inclusion of vulnerable groups in community processes.
+The pre-implementation surveys conducted, highlighted the lack of women's involvement and participation in activities at the community level, and the limitations faced by women.
+The participatory activity in this session seeks to take the participants on a journey of discovering how inclusive community practices are, and to encourage them to think about ways that they could be more inclusive.
+At the end of this session learners/participants should understand how inclusive or non-inclusive their community structure is.